Montana Womens Prison

 Inmate Name, ID Number

 Inmates may receive letters and photos (no polaroids are allowed).
 Inmates may not receive photos of themselves in the mail.
 When sending correspondence be sure to include the inmates name and ID number as the mailing address above shows.
 Be sure you do not mark the envelope or letter in any way, lipstick, perfume, crayon art, stickers, drawings or markings of any kind will result in the correspondence being returned.
 DO NOT SEND STAMPS OR BLANK PAPER.
-Inmates may also receive the following from people on their visiting list; New paperback books, magazines, newspapers or other printed matter mailed directly from the following: (Be sure to include the inmate name and ID number and send to the inmate mailing address above).
+Inmates may also receive the following from people on their visiting list; New paperback books, magazines, newspapers or other printed matter mailed directly from Amazon.com (Be sure to include the inmate name and ID number and send to the inmate mailing address above).
 Always contact the institution to verify the items you are allowed to send, as rules and regulations change yearly.

 Family and friends of an inmate may send money to an inmate online through the Montana Department of Corrections website here.